tanmaysingh3856/duckgpt/README.md

 # DuckGPT

-DuckGPT is a Python client for interacting with the DuckGPT API.
+DuckGPT is a Python client for interacting with the DuckGPT.

 ## Installation